Luke-Larsen/DarkMiner/python version/README.md

 # This code is written in python
  It currently hold support for windows and linux 64bit machines
 # Dependencies
+    ** Windows: **
+        Python3
     ** Linux: **
+        Python3
         https://github.com/g0hl1n/xprintidle

+# How To Start/Install
+Download all the files here and run the main.py file with python3.